CristinaMR/alfresco-scripts-collection/README.md

 ### 15. Content Health Check Script

-**Purpose:**
+**Function:**
-Perform a health check on the repository, identifying orphaned files, broken links, or incomplete metadata.
+Performs a health check on content in the Alfresco repository, identifying issues like orphaned files, broken links, or incomplete metadata.

-**Implementation:**
-- Use Alfresco’s REST API to scan the repository for issues such as orphaned files (files without a parent), broken links, or missing mandatory metadata.
-- Generate a report listing the identified issues.
-- Optionally, include recommendations for fixing the issues.

-**Use Case:**
-Helps maintain the integrity and organization of the Alfresco repository, preventing issues that could affect system performance or compliance.

 ## License